ebramanti/bramanti.me/_posts/2017-12-28-bookshelf-is-dead.md

 1. It was built on the [Knex](http://knexjs.org/) query builder.
 Knex is very feature-complete and has great maintainer support & documentation (it was also made by the creator of Bookshelf).
 Bookshelf makes it reasonable to write custom queries using the Knex API.
 2. Bookshelf doesn't force you to [create a Mongo-like schema](http://docs.sequelizejs.com/manual/tutorial/models-definition.html).
 Instead, it delegates your types to your database and migrations directly.
 This avoids you from having to update your schemas in two places.
 3. The API is focused on the common operations for your database models.
-4. It had decent documentation for most of its methods.
+4. It has decent documentation for most of its methods.

 Sounds OK, right?
 Let's talk about some serious issues with Bookshelf that will most likely never be fixed:
 1. The Relations API is poorly documented and hard to understand.
 [Method naming is very easy to mix up](http://bookshelfjs.org/index.html#associations), and when your data model gets more complicated it gets harder to manage this in your models.
 Most of my time I have spent answering my coworkers' questions about Bookshelf revolve around this issue.
 [Here's proof it is not isolated to my team](https://github.com/bookshelf/bookshelf/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+relation).